aragon/aragon-network-token/docs/antv1/sale-flow.md

 #### 2. `sale.setANT()` – 95,427 gas
 `setANT()` needs to called from the Aragon Multisig.
 Its parameters are:

-- ANT: An empty deployed instance of ANT.
+- ANT: An empty deployed instance of ANTv1.
-- ANPlaceholder: An Aragon Network placeholder contract with references to the `AragonTokenSale` and ANT.
+- ANPlaceholder: An Aragon Network placeholder contract with references to the `AragonTokenSale` and `ANT`.
 - Sale wallet: A contract that holds sale funds until final block.

 Aragon Dev will perform `setANT()` immediately after deploying the sale so it is instantiated as soon as possible.

 After `deployANT()` has been called, the sale contract will have two public addresses available:

-- token: The address of the official MiniMe ERC20 compatible Aragon Network Token.
+- token: The address of the official MiniMe ERC20-compatible ANTv1 token.
 - networkPlaceholder: The placeholder for the Aragon Network until its eventual deployment.

 The sale will be the token controller during the sale.
 After the sale it will be the `networkPlaceholder`.